CamiloQuea/trpc-next13-appdir/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+You can start editing the page by modifying `app/page.tsx` The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) and [TailwindCSS](https://tailwindcss.com/) for styling and font support.

-## Learn More
+## Important Information

+TRPC and Next.js's App router are still a work in progress, so expect bugs and breaking changes in the future if you want to use this template.
-To learn more about Next.js, take a look at the following resources:
+If you want to learn more about these technologies, follow the next links:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+- [TRPC Documentation](https://trpc.io/) - learn about TRPC and all its funtionality.
+  - You can keep track of the progress by following [this issue](https://github.com/trpc/trpc/issues/3297).

+For more updated on the App Router support you can check out [TRPC Discord Server](https://trpc.io/discord)!